15 Health Benefits of Walking 10,000 Steps a Day

 13. Improves Your Sleep

-There are a number of ways that walking can help you to improve your sleep.
-Exercise in general helps our body deal with stress, work off excess energy, and better prepare for sleep.
+Walking can improve sleep in several ways.
+Exercise, in general, helps the body deal with stress, work off excess energy, and better prepare for sleep.

-As we’ve addressed in previous points, walking is a great way to deal with our stresses and help to manage our moods, which can frequently result in us staying up all night worrying about things like relationships, work, or finances.
+As we’ve addressed in previous points, walking is a great way to deal with stress and help manage our moods.
+However, we can frequently stay up all night worrying about relationships, work, or finances.

-This allows us to believe that even if you are an avid runner or weight lifter, you should still consider adding walking into your routine, especially if you find yourself having trouble staying asleep or falling asleep.
+This leads us to believe that even if you are an avid runner or weightlifter, you should still consider adding walking to your routine, especially if you find yourself having trouble staying asleep or falling asleep.

 14. Tones Up Your Legs, Butt, and Stomach